fyngyrz/slacker/README.md

 ## Using `slacking.py`

-On slack, let's say you set up your BOT to respond to *\m*
+On slack, let's say you set up your slash command to respond to *\m*
 \(that's what I did... because it's easy to type.\) Try
 typing: